tabreturn/tabreturn.github.io/_posts/2019-02-05-processing.py_in_ten_lessons--06-_tiny_blocks_of_colour.md

   <img src="{{ site.url }}/img/pitl06/colour-channels-get-area.png" />
 </figure>

-Alternatively, you can make use of the [`copy()`](https://py.processing.org/reference/copy.html) function which also provides arguments for the destination scale.
+Alternatively, you can make use of the [`copy()`](https://py.processing.org/reference/copy.html) function which additionally accepts arguments for the destination coordinates and scale.

 {% highlight py %}
 #    src. coords --> dest. coords